As promised in my French Alps trip report, here's a more detailed review of our excellent visit to CERN, near Geneva, Switzerland.

 6. Bring your own food

-Google maps knows of a couple of cafeterias at Cern which we had planned on checking out.
-Nothing quite like enjoying a croissant while rubbing shoulders with a local version of Sheldon Cooper, right?
+Google Maps knows of a couple of cafeterias at Cern, which we had planned on checking out.
+There's nothing like enjoying a croissant while rubbing shoulders with a local version of Sheldon Cooper, right?
 I thought this would add to our "Visiting CERN" experience.

 7. Eat and drink before the tour

-If you didn't bring anything to eat, grab something - anything - at that gas station.
-The tour isn't short and you can't eat or drink anywhere during the tour.
-You also can't leave the tour once you started because you have to be accompanied by the guide when inside Cern.
-So -especially if you're traveling with kids - make sure everyone is well fed before you start the tour.
+If you didn't bring anything to eat, grab anything at that gas station.
+The tour isn't short, and you can't eat or drink anywhere during the tour.
+You also can't leave the tour once you start because you have to be accompanied by the guide when inside Cern.
+So -especially if you're traveling with kids - make sure everyone is well-fed before you start the tour.

 8. Wear comfortable shoes and dress according to the weather

 The guided tour has you walking about one mile on foot.
-Not too bad but enough to be more enjoyable with comfortable shoes.
-You will be walking outside for a short bit as well, so if it looks like it might rain, gear up accordingly.
+It's not too bad, but it's enough to be more enjoyable with comfortable shoes.
+You will also be walking outside for a short bit, so if it looks like it might rain, gear up accordingly.

 9. Park near the big dome

 There's plenty of parking, or at least there was on the day of our visit, but you can't just park anywhere.
-The best place for you to park would be next to the big brown dome.
-Just east of the dome, towards the Swiss side of Cern, there is a big parking lot that's free to park at.
+The best place to park would be next to the big brown dome.
+Just east of the dome, towards the Swiss side of Cern, a big parking lot is free to park at.

 10. Watch a movie about the project before visiting CERN